Protest rocks INEC HQ over Warri re-delineation

 She also expressed appreciation to the Olu of Warri, His Royal Majesty Ogiame Atuwatse III, for his support and leadership.

-Responding on behalf of INEC, Professor Zuru thanked the women for their peaceful conduct and assured them that their concerns would be considered.
+Responding on behalf of INEC, Prof. Zuru thanked the women for their peaceful conduct and assured them that their concerns would be considered.

 “This is democracy in action.
 Be assured that all submissions will be carefully reviewed,” the INEC Commissioner said.